 We now have a physiotherapist working as part of our team in the surgery.
 Patients with back pain, neck pain, painful joints or sprains or strains can now access an appointment with a physiotherapist directly by contacting the surgery.
 Our physiotherapist can diagnose your condition and offer you advice and exercises to manage your condition.
-As well as this following your assessment the physiotherapist can order investigations, prescribe medications and refer you to another service if required.
+Following your assessment the physiotherapist can order investigations, prescribe medications and refer you to another service if required.

 Mental Health Practitioners

 We now have two mental health practitioners working as part of our team in the surgery.
 Their role is to empower patients to practice self-care to improve and maintain their mental health and well-being.
 An appointment can be accessed directly by contacting the surgery.
 The services offered to patients include carrying out an initial assessment and advice on the management of their mental health conditions.
-As well as this, our mental health practitioners can offer short term treatments, direct patients to the appropriate community services and refer to specialist mental health services.
+Our mental health practitioners can offer short term treatments, direct patients to the appropriate community services and refer to specialist mental health services as required.